scottnorton-io/pci-dss-reference-architecture/reference-material-for-review/pci-dss-v4.0/pciv4.0-r10.01-CI-request.md

 [INSERT REQUIREMENT DETAILS]
 ---
 ## PRINCIPLE PCI DSS REQUIREMENT: Regularly Monitor and Test Networks

-### Requirement 11:	Test Security of Systems and Networks Regularly
+### Requirement 10: Log and Monitor All Access to System Components and Cardholder Data
 #### OVERVIEW
-Vulnerabilities are being discovered continually by malicious individuals and researchers, and being introduced by new software.
-System components, processes, and bespoke and custom software should be tested frequently to ensure security controls continue to reflect a changing environment.
+Logging mechanisms and the ability to track user activities are critical in preventing, detecting, or minimizing the impact of a data compromise.
+The presence of logs on all system components and in the cardholder data environment (CDE) allows thorough tracking, alerting, and analysis when something does go wrong.
+Determining the cause of a compromise is difficult, if not impossible, without system activity logs.

+This requirement applies to user activities, including those by employees, contractors, consultants, and internal and external vendors, and other third parties (for example, those providing support or maintenance services).

+These requirements do not apply to user activity of consumers (cardholders).

 Refer to Appendix G for definitions of PCI DSS terms.

 ---

-##### REQUIREMENTS and TESTING PROCEDURES 11.1
+##### REQUIREMENTS and TESTING PROCEDURES 10.1

-11.1 Processes and mechanisms for regularly testing security of systems and networks are defined and understood.
+10.1 Processes and mechanisms for logging and monitoring all access to system components and cardholder data are defined and documented.

 ###### DEFINED APPROACH REQUIREMENTS

-11.1.1 All security policies and operational procedures that are identified in Requirement 11 are:
+10.1.1 All security policies and operational procedures that are identified in Requirement 10 are:
 - Documented.
 - Kept up to date.
 - In use.